 UT Southwestern contributes to the Dallas community and North Texas region in multiple ways.
 With about 12,000 employees and an operating budget of close to $2.06 billion, the Medical Center is a major source of jobs and economic activity for Dallas.
 UT Southwestern faculty receive over $400 million a year in external funding for research, and as an extension of our research mission, UT Southwestern promotes technology transfer activities that lead to the creation of companies aimed at translating research results into therapeutic agents.

-Prompted by the need to replace St. Paul University Hospital, UT Southwestern is currently building a new University Hospital to replace the aging facility.
-The new William P. Clements Jr. University Hospital is scheduled to open in late 2014, and it is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.
+The new Clements University Hospital opened in late 2014, and is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.